kettle-rb/prism-merge/README.md

 - **Customizable**:
   - `signature_generator` - callable custom signature generators
   - `preference` - setting of `:template`, `:destination`, or a Hash for per-node-type preferences
-  - `node_splitter` - Hash mapping node types to callables for per-node-type merge customization (see [ast-merge](https://github.com/kettle-rb/ast-merge) docs)
+  - `node_typing` - Hash mapping node types to callables for per-node-type merge customization (see [ast-merge](https://github.com/kettle-rb/ast-merge) docs)
   - `add_template_only_nodes` - setting to retain nodes that do not exist in destination
   - `freeze_token` - customize freeze block markers (default: `"prism-merge"`)
   - `match_refiners` - array of refiners for fuzzy matching (e.g., `MethodMatchRefiner`)